 This run is best done with a running buddy or group as you will need a shuttle (leaving one vehicle at either Mnt Sanitas or South Mesa trailhead) and make sure to pack plenty of snacks, water, first aid and toilet paper.

 If this type of adventure sounds up your alley, check out our women’s trail running training group.
 We will explore new trails across the front range weekly!

 Looking for some running buddies to explore some of the longer, tougher front range trails with?
 Check out our Women’s trail running training group!

-The program entails guided and/or coached runs at different trails each week with the option to train for a fall trail race.
+The program entails guided and/or coached runs at different trails each week with the option to train for a summer trail race.
 Learn more HERE.